Studies Show Cannabis Relieves Symptoms Of Parkinson’s Disease

 Observational studies show cannabis relieves motor and non-motor symptoms of Parkinson’s disease.
 Studies focused on cannabinoid-based treatments for Parkinson’s disease have been conducted since the seventies, due to the important number of patients suffering from the illness reporting an improvement of their symptoms following the consumption of cannabis.

 In 2004, a research laboratory injected rats with an agonist of Tetrahydrocannabinol (THC), one of the major psychoactive substances of cannabis, followed by the injection of a toxin triggering an animal version of Parkinson’s.
 Upon testing of these rats in parallel with a control group of healthy subjects, researchers observed that their brains were virtually indistinguishable.
-In a second series of tests, other rats were this time first injected with the toxin, then with the THC agonist, with positive results as well, especially when THC was combined with Cannabidiol (CBD), a non-psychoactive cannabinoid known for its medicinal properties.
+In the second series of tests, other rats were this time first injected with the toxin, then with the THC agonist, with positive results as well, especially when THC was combined with Cannabidiol (CBD), a non-psychoactive cannabinoid known for its medicinal properties.
 In human terms, the second test suggested that cannabinoids intake could slow down the progression of the disease for several years.

 Despite numerous studies underlining the multiple benefits of cannabis on Parkinson’s, no palliative or curative treatment has been developed, partly due to the lack of availability of medicinal cannabis dedicated to research.
 This is why the aforementioned studies have so far been considered with relative caution, especially since it was observed that an excessive dose of cannabis could reverse its own effects and temporarily worsen some of the motor symptoms.
 These results were however partly linked to the relative inefficacy of clinical tests conducted with synthetic cannabinoids, as well as the lack of familiarity of the subjects tested with medicinal marijuana or cannabis extracts-based medication.